MicrosoftDocs/visualstudio-docs/docs/ide/code-snippets.md

 - Find an accessible location.
 Users might not have access to the computer's *Program Files* folder, so storing user files with the application files might not work.

 - Find a secure location.
-Storing files in the root folder like *C:\\*) isn't secure.
+Storing files in the root folder like *C:\\* isn't secure.
 For application data, it's best to use the *Application Data* folder.
 For individual user data, the application can create a file in each user's *Documents* folder.

 - Use a valid file name.
 You can use the <xref:System.Windows.Forms.OpenFileDialog> and <xref:System.Windows.Forms.SaveFileDialog> controls to reduce the likelihood of invalid file names.
-Be aware that between the time the user selects a file and the time your code manipulates the file, the file could be deleted.
+Know that between the time the user selects a file and the time your code manipulates the file, the file could be deleted.
 In addition, the user might not have permission to write to the file.

 ### Security

-The security of a snippet depends on where it's used in the source code and how it's modified once it's in the code.
+The security of a snippet depends on where you use it in the source code and how you modify it once it's in the code.
 The following list contains a few areas to consider:

 - File and database access
 - Code access security